criticalumami/learngerman/basicgerman.md

 2. He is against the plan:
 	1. Er ist gegen den Plan
 3. I go by car:
-	1. Ich gehe mit dem Auto
+	1. Ich fahre mit dem Auto
 4. Marion goes by bike:
-	1. Marion geht mit dem Fahrrad
+	1. Marion fährt mit dem Fahrrad
 5. How do I get to the railway station?:
-	1. Wie gehe ich nach dem Bahnhof
+	1. Wie gehe ich zum Bahnhof
 6. We are going to the cinema?:
 	1. Gehen wir ins Kino? (zum Kino?)
 7. Are you going to the cinema?: